NPC PRESIDENT'S SCHOLARS

 GENERAL REQUIREMENTS FOR CANDIDATES:

-- Graduate from a Navajo or Apache county, Arizona high school with a minimum 3.5 GPA. (class rank may be considered) Home -schooled students should contact the Recruitment Adviser BEFORE applying.
+- Graduate from a Navajo or Apache county, Arizona high school with a minimum 3.5 GPA. (class rank may be considered) Home -schooled students should contact the Recruiting and Admissions Adviser BEFORE applying.

 - Enroll at NPC as a full-time student directly from high school (may not be a transfer student from another college).

-- Submit all scholarship application materials by April 8, 2016.
+- Submit all scholarship application materials by April 7, 2017 for Fall 2017 Admission.